-It has been an initiative of Avalon over the last decade to ensure the comfort of our guests and the luxury of the experiences in Jardines de la Reina by continually upgrading our yachts.
-In 2019, we released the Jardines Avalon III at 160 feet with the most updated amenities and highest level of comforts with 15 cabins and an incredible cruising ability.
-This vessel has set the standard for our newest project to be released in August 2020, the Jardines Avalon IV (NT).
+It has been an initiative of Avalon over the last decade to ensure a luxurious and comfortable experience in Jardines de la Reina by continually upgrading our yachts.
+In 2019, we released the Jardines Avalon III at 160 feet with the most updated amenities, highest level of comfort and incredible cruising ability.
+The JA3 set the standard for our newest project that was released in August 2020, the Jardines Avalon IV (JA4).

-The former Tortuga has developed a strong following as our floating hotel in Jardines.
-Many anglers, divers, and eco adventurers have called this special place home for weeks on end, enjoying the classic comforts of this Cuban vessel.
-Now, with an increased demand for updates and higher levels of comfort and service, Avalon has invested in a massive improvement in building a Jardines Avalon IV from the hull up.
+The Jardines Avalon IV replaced the former Tortuga that had developed a strong following for many anglers, divers, and eco adventurers who called this special place home for weeks on end, enjoying the classic comforts of this Cuban vessel.
+Now, with an increased demand for updates and higher levels of comfort and service, Avalon invested in a massive improvement building the Jardines Avalon IV from the hull up.

-The main deck includes another eight double rooms, a comfortable lounge area with large couches and areas to relax.
-This is the main entrance area to the yacht and features a massive rear deck and platform to keep all of your gear organized and access easy.
-The lower deck is where the crew resides along with the engine room powering this incredible vessel.
+The sun deck includes four suites with direct access outside onto the sundeck balcony.
+The upper deck includes eight double rooms with private bathrooms as well as a lovely dining area and rear covered patio.
+The main deck includes another eight double rooms, a comfortable lounge area with large couches and entertainment space.
+The main entrance to the yacht features a massive rear deck and platform to keep all of your gear organized with easy access.
+The crew resides in the lower deck along with the engine room.

 Our group guarantees all the equipment required to ensure safety (First Aid kits with O2 on every boat, excellent communications with mother boats and mainland, life jackets, AED etc.).
 Sunday morning, check-in dive to get acquainted and make sure all equipment is in good shape.
 During the briefings, our experienced instructors will explain every detail of the dive, from what will be seen in a particular spot to the correct behavior while diving with sharks or highlights of the area and special characteristics of the marine life present.
 After the first dive, surface interval in one of the beautiful beaches.
 Second dive and, at midday, boats will return for lunch.